 The Group assesses at each reporting date whether there is objective evidence that a financial asset or group of financial assets is impaired.
 In the case of equity securities classified as available-for-sale, a significant or prolonged decline in the fair value of a security below its cost is considered as an indicator that the securities are impaired.
-If any such evidence exists for available-for-sale financial assets, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously amortised in profit or loss - is removed from equity and amortised in the statement of comprehensive.
-Impairment losses amortised in the statement of comprehensive income on equity instruments classified as available-for-sale are not reversed through the statement of comprehensive income.
+If any such evidence exists for available-for-sale financial assets, the cumulative loss . measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously amortised in profit or loss . is removed from equity and amortised in the statement of comprehensive income on equity instruments classified as available-for-sale are not reversed through the statement of comprehensive income.